Andibeethoven/rollup/docs/tutorial/index.md

 npm install --save-dev systemjs
 ```

-And then load either or both entry points in an HTML page as needed:
+And then load either or bothi entry points in an HTML page as needed:

 ```html
 <!doctype html>